P-p-H-d/mlib/README.md

 It shall be define before including any header of M\*LIB, so that hash functions use this variable as their initial seed for their hash computation of an object.
-It can be used to generate less predictable hash values at runtime, which may protect against
+It can be used to generate less predictable hash values at run-time, which may protect against
 [DOS dictionary attacks](https://events.ccc.de/congress/2011/Fahrplan/attachments/2007_28C3_Effective_DoS_on_web_application_platforms.pdf).
 It shall be unique for a running instance of M\*LIB.
-Note that using a random seed is not enough to protect efficienly againt such attacks.
-A cryptographic secure hash may be also needed.
+Note that using a random seed is not enough to protect efficiently against such attacks.
+A cryptography secure hash may be also needed.
 If it is not defined, the default is to use the value 0, making all hash computations predictable.